 8 Sure-Fire Dog Constipation Home Remedies

 Although this might sound a bit gross, you’ll have to monitor your dog’s bathroom habits carefully.
 What comes out of your dog is a great indicator of how healthy the little guy is… and if there’s a poop problem, it means that there’s something more serious wrong with his health.
-Is your dog straining to poo, but the rocket is failing to launch?
-Or after several minutes of strenuous doggy effort, are you treated to little more that a tiny round present?
+Is your dog straining to poop, but the rocket is failing to launch?
+Or after several minutes of strenuous doggy effort, are you treated to little more than a tiny round present?
 Your dog could also be bloated and look like he’s in pain while he’s trying to go.
 Perhaps the doggy is frantically dragging his butt on the ground without leaving anything behind?
 These are just a few signs that your dog is constipated.
-He might not be able to sit you down for an awkward conversation, but he will certainly show signs that his logging factory isn’t able to deliver product.
+He might not be able to sit you down for an awkward conversation, but he will certainly show signs that his logging factory isn’t able to deliver products.

 This is a sponsored placement